 Areas of Focus

-Transit-oriented development should be a focus for the Upper Cape which straddles both worlds – as a suburb of Boston, a tourist hub, and as a unique geographic region which should be protected.
+Transit-oriented development should be a focus for the Barnstable & Plymouth counties, which straddles both worlds – as a suburb of Boston, a tourist hub, and as a unique geographic region which should be protected.
 Initiatives such as an expanded commuter rail would make access to higher paying jobs in Boston easier for residents.
-More stops for the Cape Flyer in Sandwich and West Barnstable brings spenders to our district and helps the local economy.
+More stops for the Cape Flyer and regional transit throughout the district brings spenders to our district and helps the local economy grow.

 With the Bourne and Sagamore bridges nearing a century of use – the conversation about future of vital Cape infrastructure should be a priority.
 Crippling traffic & continual maintenance causes constant headaches for residents, and presents an impediment to regional economic growth.
 Given the large number of stakeholders implicated in this issue, we must engage all those involved to ensure we have a thoughtful discussion to move forward with this enormous issue which impacts our region’s future.

-Housing is one of the single greatest issues affecting people’s quality of life in the 5th Barnstable District.
+Housing is one of the single greatest issues affecting people’s quality of life in Southeastern Massachusetts.
 Workforce housing is scarce, year-round rentals are scarce, and rents are tremendously expensive.
 We need demographic vitality in order to move our communities into the future and so we are going to need to be innovative in addressing these crucial issues impacting our towns.

 Every developed economy in the world has some form of single-payer system to distribute services in a cost-effective manner, and they typically cover all of their citizens at nearly half the price exacted in the United States.
 In the name of efficiency, economic impact, and improved outcomes this approach should be immediately instituted.
 We should be looking for results, not rhetoric.
 The vast aggregations of data do not lie – this is the only way forward.
 It should be pursued with vigor.